RNAS Henstridge

-Royal Naval Air Station Henstridge or RNAS Henstridge (HMS Dipper) is a former Fleet Air Arm base located 7 mi west of Shaftesbury, Dorset and 12.4 mi east of Yeovil, Somerset in South West England.
+Royal Naval Air Station Henstridge (RNAS Henstridge; or HMS Dipper) is a former Royal Navy Fleet Air Arm airbase, located 7 mi west of Shaftesbury, in Dorset and 12.4 mi east of Yeovil, in Somerset, in South West England.
 It is home to the Dorset and Somerset Air Ambulance.

 Units

 A number of units were here at some point: